JonConnorATI/APITesting/README.md

 * PartialUpdateBooking
 * DeleteBooking

 I will be referring to this page, from the Restful Booker site, throughout, to show how to create the code so that Robot Framework can carry out the requests.
-You can find the API documentation [here](https://restful-booker.herokuapp.com/apidoc/index.html).
+You can find the API documentation <a href="https://restful-booker.herokuapp.com/apidoc/index.html" target="_blank"> here</a>.

 ### Robot Framework testing using RequestsLibrary

 We need to import the requests library.
-Here is the documentation, [Requests Library](https://marketsquare.github.io/robotframework-requests/doc/RequestsLibrary.html), which contains all the information you might need as well as explanations and notes on all the keywords.
+Here is the documentation, <a href="https://marketsquare.github.io/robotframework-requests/doc/RequestsLibrary.html" target="_blank">Requests Library</a>, which contains all the information you might need as well as explanations and notes on all the keywords.

 ### GetBookingIds